-Areas of Expertise: Pharmaceutical science
+Areas of Expertise: Pharmacology and Paramedic Science

 Dil is experienced in the areas of organic chemistry and drug discovery.
 Previous research includes the effects of endogenous steroids on the sodium potassium pump and the synthesis of organic polymers as candidates for artificial muscles.